FLWL/aoe-interpolator/README.md

 In the `./tests/tools` folder there are files `ca2rgb.py`, `png2rgb.py` and `rgb2png.py`, that are used to convert between different image formats for testing purposes.

-# Dependancies
+# Dependaecies

-The module depends on Python and its following dependancies:
+The module depends on Python and its following dependencies:
 * grpcio
 * protobuf
 * torch